auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

 exit
 ```

 Check for incorrect input and use Exceptions to handle input processing errors.
 You should have one central place to format and print errors to the screen avoiding repetition in code.
+Use the `NumberFormatException` or `IllegalArgumentException` classes where appropriate (do not create your own).
 Your program should check at least for the following error conditions:

 1. No input (e.g., an empty line with or without whitespaces was provided)

     The message that you must print should be `No commands to execute were provided.
 Please, try again.`

 2. Unknown command

     The message that you must print should be '`Unknown command.
 Please, try again.`'

 3. Incorrect number of arguments for the `select` command

     If the number of arguments is zero, the message must be '`The turtle number was not provided.
 Please, try again.`'

     If the number of arguments is zero, the message must be '`More arguments than necessary were provided for the "select" command.
 Please, try again.`'

 4. Invalid argument for the `select` command (not a number)

     You must print the message '`The turtle number is not valid.
 Please, try again.`'

 5. And argument out of range for the `select` command (not 1 or 2 for two turtles)

     You must print '`There is no turtle with the number "<the number provided by the user>".
 Please, try again.`'

 6. Incorrect number of arguments for the `move` command

     If the number of arguments is zero, the message must be '`The number of steps was not provided.
 Please, try again.`'

     If the number of arguments is greater than one, the message must be '`More arguments than necessary were provided for the "move" command.
 Please, try again.`'

 7. Invalid argument for the `move` command (not a number)

     The message that you must print is '`The number of steps is not valid.
 Please, try again.`'

 8. A negative number for the `move` command

     You must print the message '`The number of steps can't be negative.
 Please, try again.`'

 All error conditions listed above must be recoverable.
 The program must not stop or crash.